Calm, conservative, confident: What GOP senators want in Trump’s vice presidential pick

 All of Trump’s picks from the Senate are from states with Republican governors.

-The post Calm, conservative, confident: What GOP senators want in Trump’s vice presidential pick appeared first on Indiana Capital Chronicle.
+The post Calm, conservative, confident: What GOP senators want in Trump’s vice presidential pick appeared first on Pennsylvania Capital-Star.